gabriel-ing/Quickstarts/REST-Quickstart/REST Quickstart.md

 }
 ```

-Here `%DynamicObject` is the output of the class, `%DynamicObject` is [essentially JSON format in ObjectScript](https://docs.intersystems.com/iris20252/csp/docbook/Doc.View.cls?KEY=GJSON_intro).
+Here is the output of the class is a `%DynamicObject`. `%DynamicObject` is [essentially JSON format in ObjectScript](https://docs.intersystems.com/iris20252/csp/docbook/Doc.View.cls?KEY=GJSON_intro).

 The `AddPet()` implementation method needs to:
 - Open a new pet object